soundasleep/jevon.org/wiki/git.md

 from the remote, but no such ref was fetched.
 [/code]

 This is secret Git speak for "your remote branch no longer exists".
-Try running a `git remote prune origin` to remove all branches that no longer exist on remote.
+Try running a `git remote prune origin` to <a href="http://stackoverflow.com/a/1072178/39531">remove all branches that no longer exist on remote</a>.

 [[Category:Git]]
 [[Category:Subversion]]